MrGiovanni/R-Super/rsuper_train/README.md

 - lr: Initial learning rate, we decay it.
 - dist_url: used for DDP.
 You need to change the final 4 numbers if you get a port error.
 - report_volume_loss_basic: weight for our report-based losses (volume and ball losses).
 If 0, they are deactivated (training with masks only).
+- ucsf_ids: this is an optional argument.
+By default, the code will use all reports in --reports (and corresponding CT scans in --ufo_root) for training.
+If you pass ucsf_ids, the code will only train with the CT scans and reports indicated in ucsf_ids.
+You can use this to separate a training set: --ucsf_ids /path/to/training/set/ids.csv.
+The csv file must have a 'BDMAP ID' column with the ids of the training cases.

 </details>